-- Minnesota Department of Health: Office of Emergency Preparedness, Public Health Laboratory, Mortuary Science, Environmental Health, Infectious Disease, Epidemiology, Prevention and Control, the Communications Office, and others
+- Minnesota Department of Health: Emergency Preparedness & Response; Public Health Laboratory; Mortuary Science; Environmental Health; Infectious.
+Disease; Epidemiology; Prevention and Control; the Communications Office; and others

-A key role of local health departments and health care partners in planning and response is to consider the impacts to people in a community when public health, health care and behavioral health systems are compromised or unavailable during and after a disaster.
+A key role of local health departments and health care partners in planning and response is to consider the impacts on people in a community when public health, health care, and behavioral health systems are compromised or unavailable during and after a disaster.

 - Through federal funding since 2002, local, tribal and state officials have planned, trained, and practiced emergency response and recovery activities in conjunction with health care and other partners.

-- With systems, structures, and wisdom growing every year, public health and health care has assisted with disaster responses throughout the state as depicted below Looking Ahead Challenges lie ahead as federal funding dwindles.
+- With systems, structures, and wisdom growing every year, public health and health care has assisted with disaster responses throughout the state.
+Challenges lie ahead as federal funding dwindles.
 We are focusing our efforts on: